- Software Download

 This whole process can go on for days, and take a long time to get the configuration back to the way that it previously was.
 The separation of executable program files, configuration in the operating system registry, and very separate folders for data simply is a broken up and confusing design for a program like Sierra Chart and it does not follow this model.
 It is a confusing design especially for the average person and has proven that it creates a massive burden and difficulty on the end-user when backing up and restoring a system.
 Also, an application program should never use the operating system registry.

 Sierra Chart is fully self-contained in its own folder.
 It is just a matter of backing up its own folder and restoring it to put it back in its original state including all of its data files.
 It is that point blank simple.
 It is obvious where the Sierra Chart files are at all times.
 Sierra Chart also does not use the operating system registry.
+We believe that data files should not be scattered about your system in other folders, leaving you with questions as to where they are located and making the process of backing up more difficult.

 It is not recommended to install Sierra Chart to the Program Files folder on your system.
 By default Sierra Chart will not be installed into Program Files on your system.
 So there is nothing special to do.
 The Program Files folder is a protected folder on Windows Vista, 7, Server 2008-2012, 8, 8.1, 10.